Charging policy and guidance

 The following documents are designed to give you a better understanding of electricity generation charges and related topics.

-Triads are the three half-hour settlement periods with highest system demand and are used by National Grid to determine charges for demand customers with half-hour metering and payments to licence-exempt distributed generation.
+Triads are the three half-hour settlement periods with highest system demand and we use them to determine charges for demand customers with half-hour metering and payments to licence-exempt distributed generation.
 They can occur in any half-hour on any day between November to February inclusive but are separated from each other by at least ten full days.
 Triads are determined after the event using Elexon settlement metering data from November to February.
-This data is usually available around 24 March after which National Grid will confirm the Triad half-hours.
+This data is usually available around 24 March after which we will confirm the Triad half-hours.
 Once confirmed they are not updated for subsequent settlement data.
 Indicative Triads based on data received to date can be found on Elexon's Electricity Data Summary.